How To Overcome Doubt in a Relationship in Just a Few Steps

 How and why do doubts ruin a relationship?

-Doubt can put the brakes on a relationship that was otherwise charging forward uninterrupted.
+Doubt can put the brakes on a relationship that was otherwise full steam ahead.
 “Doubt makes us question and take a step back,” says Thompson.
 “Over time, this can settle in with not trusting your partner as much or not leaning into the relationship, and it can also make you wonder what else is out there, leading you to be less happy in the relationship.”
-And once any of the above is true, it’s pretty tough for things to reverse course and for the relationship to get back on track: You're too focused on the doubts to really perceive the positives, anyway.
+Once any of the above is true, it’s pretty tough for things to reverse course and for the relationship to get back on track: You’re too focused on the doubts to really perceive the positives, anyway.

-If your doubts are tied merely to assumptions of a partner’s behavior and your perceptions of the relationship, and not to their actual actions, they can grow particularly weary of being doubted and begin to pull away, further reinforcing your doubts in a vicious cycle.
+If your doubts are tied only to your perceptions of the relationship, and not to your partner's actual actions, they can grow particularly weary of being doubted and begin to pull away, further reinforcing your doubts in a vicious cycle.
 “A loving and caring partner does not want to be crucified time and again for something they didn’t do,” says Games.
-And doing so can lead to a “very volatile and unstable relationship,” she says.
+Doing so can lead to a “very volatile and unstable relationship,” she says.

 How do I stop doubting in a relationship?